 We follow a very simple routine, with a focus on child-led discovery.
 The children gather together at key points during the day – for snack time, music and movement time, and group time for stories and singing.
 In between, we make space and time for children to choose their own activities, inside and outside.

-We think young children learn and develop best through their own creative free play, under the care of attentive and supportive adults.
+We believe young children learn and develop best through their own creative free play, under the care of attentive and supportive adults.
 The familiar routine around their free play helps children feel secure and settled.

 Your child’s key person

 Feeling emotionally secure helps children really relax in their environment and gives the children confidence to fully immerse themselves in their play and learning.